beautiful sunset on the kilimanjaro. Magical atmosphere in Shira camp.Wonderful mountain landscape and flora in Tanzania

 How KCTE Champions Eco-friendly Practices

 At KCTE, sustainability is at the core of all we do.
 From the routes we trek to the campsites we use and the policies we implement, every decision is made with the health of the mountain in mind.
-Our guides are trained in Leave No Trace principles, ensuring that we leave the paths as pristine as we found them.
+Our are trained in Leave No Trace principles, ensuring that we leave the paths as pristine as we found them.
 We also use solar energy where possible, reduce waste, and encourage our trekkers to use refillable water containers.

 Innovative Approaches to Sustainable Trekking